The good, the bad and the ugly

 Artificial intelligence (AI) is rapidly integrating into and affecting every aspect of our lives and society.
 From digital personal assistants to autonomous cars, from robotic doctors to autonomous weapons, AI is already creating tremendous benefits and serious concerns.
 To help us understand exactly what AI is and why there is so much excitement about it, Gary Marchant, Ph.D., J.D., will be in PebbleCreek at 7 p.m., Friday, Feb.
 18.

 Marchant will then turn to some of the growing concerns presented by AI, including problems relating to bias, privacy, safety, security, over-reliance, employment, and yes, Terminator robots (fortunately a longer-term but still real concern).
-His presentation will conclude with some ideas on ways government regulation of AI that can pave the path forward for the many benefits of AI while addressing the risks and fears of AI.
+His presentation will conclude with some ideas on ways government regulation of AI can pave the path forward for the many benefits of AI, while addressing the risks and fears of AI.